Can Parrots Eat Oranges? Vet-Approved Feeding Facts

 By Kit Copson

 This article has been reviewed for factual accuracy by a qualified veterinarian, using information available at the time of publishing.
-Parrot owners are urged to consult with their veterinarian when making dietary decisions for their pet.
+Parrot owners are urged to consult with their veterinarian when making dietary decisions for their pets.
 This article is designed to provide general information but it does not take into account your pet’s health status or circumstances.

 Parrots refer to hundreds of species of bird in the Psittaformes order.
-Some species have unique diets and may require seeds, insects or flowers in their diet.
+Some species have unique diets and may require seeds, insects, or flowers in their diet.
 Fruits are a natural part of the diet for some species, and a wide variety of fruits are greatly appreciated by them and provide lots of important vitamins and minerals.
 Juicy oranges and other citrus fruits are favorites for many parrots, and they’re perfectly safe to feed in moderation and as part of a balanced diet.

 Let’s dive more into the benefits and downsides of oranges for parrots.